-This program also provides 75 percent of the training costs, up to $7,500 for a specialized training bursary where there is an identified skills shortage and high labour demand in the Columbia Basin.
-Now includes early childhood education, health care and agriculture related certification.
-The following are eligible specialized skills training areas:
+- For specialized training, individuals can apply for up to 75 percent of the training costs, up to $7,500 to go towards tuition for training where there is an identified skills shortage and high labour demand in the Columbia Basin, these training areas are listed below.

 - Early Childhood Education